 Birth Certificate Corrections

 This process only corrects a clerical error regarding a parent's name on a birth certificate.
-This is not the process to change a child's name or to remove/change the named parent on the birth certificate.
-To change a child's name, please see Child Name Changes.
-If the parent listed on the birth certificate is not actually the parent of the child and needs to be removed or changed, please see Filing for Paternity/Custody.
+This is not the process to change the name of the person who was born or to remove/change the named parent on the birth certificate.

 Gender changes do not require a court order.
 Individuals born in Nevada can change their gender on their birth certificate by completing some forms with the Nevada Office of Vital Statistics.
 You can find the forms and information by visiting their site and clicking on the "Gender/Sex Change Informational Packet."
 You can also call Vital Statistics for more information at (775) 684-4242.